Pope accepts resignation of NZ bishop over unacceptable sexual behaviour

 • NZ bishop resigns over 'unacceptable' sexual relationship

-In a news release, Cardinal Dew said upon receiving the complaint the New Zealand Church's independent investigation body, the National Office of Professional Standards (NOPS), brought in an independent, licenced investigator under his oversight.
+"The complaint came just when Pope Francis issued some new regulations to deal with any accusations about Bishops that fell to me to do as the metropolitan archbishop.

+"I contacted Rome.
+Told them we'd received the complaint.
+They told us to go ahead with an investigation.
+So the investigation was carried out by an independent third party licenced investigator employed by the National Office for Professional Standards.
+The people concerned were interviewed."

-The cardinal said Bishop Drennan stood aside from his duties and both he and the young woman participated in the investigation.
+Cardinal Dew - who is due to meet the Pope in Rome in the next few days - said Bishop Drennan stood aside from his duties and both he and the young woman participated in the investigation.

-The young woman has been informed of his resignation and the Church is in ongoing contact with her," Cardinal Dew said.
+The office found the behaviour was inappropriate for a bishop of the Catholic church, but not criminal.

+Cardinal Dew said people often take years to pluck up the courage to make a complaint and it must have been the right time for the woman involved.

 The Church was committed to giving continuing support to the young woman, her family and those around her.